themeldingwars/SDBrowser/README.md

 # SDBrowser

-*Browser for Firefalls Static Database*
+*Browser for Firefall's Static Database*

 This tool was created for educational purposes only and should not be used by anyone.

 **This repository is using submodules, so in order to properly clone it use this**
 ```